SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/send-test-email.md

 language: en
 ---

-# Send a test email

-> [!NOTE]
-> This topic is only relevant for email mailings and form responses (not for documents or SMS).
+# Send a test email for email mailings and form responses

 When you create a new mailing, you can also do a few tests to check that the mailing is working properly and that the layout looks OK.
 In the **Content** step you can send a test email.
+This is not relevant for document and SMS.

 1. Go to the **Content** step.
 2. Click the **Send test** button in the lower left corner.